 The Maryland Community College Promise Scholarship

-No, the scholarship does not make community college free, but it can help some students have a more affordable community college education.
+No, the Promise Scholarship does not make community college free, but it can help some students have a more affordable community college education.

 How much will it cover?

-Scholarships are available up to $5,000 for tuition and fee expenses minus other federal and state aid (except Federal Work Study and Federal Direct Student Loans).
+Promise Scholarships are available for up to $5,000 for tuition and fee expenses minus other federal and state aid (except Federal Work Study and Federal Direct Student Loans).

 Who is eligible?

-For the full list of eligibility criteria, visit the Maryland Higher Education Commission website.
+For the detailed list of eligibility criteria, visit the Maryland Higher Education Commission website.

 How do you apply?

-- By March 1, complete and submit the Free Application for Federal Student Aid (FAFSA) online.
 Undocumented students who are eligible for in-state tuition must complete the Maryland State Financial Aid Application (MSFAA) at MHEC’s website by March 1.
 All required documentation must be submitted to MHEC by June 30.